Van Jefferson Player Prop Bets for NFL Week 10 | Los Angeles vs. San Francisco 11/15/2021

 Season Stats

-- So far this season, 14.2% of the 325 passes thrown by his team have gone Jefferson's way.
+- Jefferson has been the target of 46 of his team's 325 passing attempts this season, or 14.2% of the target share.

-- Jefferson has seen the ball thrown his way eight times in the red zone this season, 11.8% of his team's 68 red zone pass attempts.
+- With eight targets in the red zone this season, Jefferson has been on the receiving end of 11.8% of his team's 68 red zone pass attempts.

-- The Rams, who rank second in the NFL in points scored, have dropped back to pass 58.2% of the time while running the ball 41.8% of the time.
+- The Rams have thrown the ball in 58.2% of their plays from scrimmage this year while running the ball 41.8% of the time.
+This offensive attack ranks second in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Jefferson's matchup with the 49ers.